 Basic tools

-You’ll also want a basic cocktail recipe book.
+You’ll want a basic cocktail recipe book.
 Gary Regan’s “The Joy of Mixology” is a great introduction to cocktail basics and talks families of drinks, bar tools and glassware, a kind of Joy of Cooking for bartenders, while Lou Bustamante’s “The Complete Cocktail Manual” is a great all around guide that comes with the blessing of the USBG.
 For a mezcal specific guide look to Emma Janzen’s “Mezcal: The History, Craft & Cocktails of the World’s Ultimate Artisanal Spirit”.
-It’s a great resource for mezcal focused recipes and information.
+It’s a great resource for mezcal cocktail recipes and general information.

 Basic bar ingredients

+Think beyond the paloma and the margarita.
+Mezcal works as the base spirit in many classic cocktails–from the mezcal negroni to the mezcal old-fashioned.
 Building a bar is a lot like stocking your kitchen pantry.
 There are essential ingredients, building blocks really, for creating cocktails.
 These include:

 - Vermouth – Sweet and dry.